madpiano/2019-432/calendar.md

 # Calendar for 432 in Spring 2019

-- All class meetings are scheduled for 1:00 PM to 2:15 PM in room E321-323 in the Robbins building at the School of Medicine.
+- All classes meet from 1:00 PM to 2:15 PM in room E321-323 in the Robbins building at the School of Medicine.

 Date | Class | Materials
 ---------: | :--------: | ----------------------------------------------------------------------